eunomie/log.winsos.net/_posts/2016-02-09-un-extend-ruby-classes.md

 }
 ```

 Better.
 But you can go a little further in extending the `Array` class.
+It allows you to stay in a more object-oriented way.
 The goal is to write:

 ```ruby